BlueprintAttributes/BlueprintAttributes.github.io/slides/slides.md

 ###### Interactions with Gameplay Effects

-Get access to `UAttributeSet` API, exposed to Blueprints as Events or overridable methods.
+Get access to `UAttributeSet` API, exposed to Blueprints as events or overridable methods.

 </div>